Spider-Man: No Way Home’s best meme references were improvised

 Garfield, on the other hand, looked to Tobey when asked the same question.
 "Well, I was just waiting to see if Tobey was going to do it," he said, "I was like, 'Well, I have no choice.'"

 It’s a good job both actors did come back, after all.
-Having secured the third-biggest box office debut of all time, Spider-Man: No Way Home has since gone on to become the sixth highest-grossing movie in history, having surpassed the $1.69 billion mark globally.
+Having secured the third-biggest box office debut of all time, Spider-Man: No Way Home has since gone on to become the sixth highest-grossing movie in history, surpassing the $1.69 billion mark globally.

 As for whether No Way Home will prove the last movie in Tom Holland’s tenure as the titular webslinger, the jury is out.
 Franchise producer Amy Pascal was recently quoted as saying that both Marvel and Sony are currently planning for future Tom Holland-led Spidey movies, but insiders have since cast doubt on the claims.